Alaa Murabit

 Alaa Murabit M.D. (آلاء المرابط; born October 1989) is a Libyan-Canadian physician, policy maker, and strategist focused on health, inclusive security, and sustainable development.
-She created the Voice of Libyan Women at age 21 and played a key role in advancing multiple United Nations Security Council resolutions and the Sustainable Development Goals into global policy frameworks.
+In 2011, she created the Voice of Libyan Women at age 21 and played a key role in advancing multiple United Nations Security Council resolutions and the Sustainable Development Goals into global policy frameworks.
+In 2023, Murabit created For Mama (now Every Pregnancy), the first zakat-certified Muslim philanthropic collaborative for maternal and child health.

 Murabit was appointed the youngest of the 17 Global Sustainable Development Goals (SDG) Advocates by the UN Secretary-General.
 Appointed in 2016, she has served as a UN High-Level Commissioner on Health, Employment, and Economic Growth.
 She was also the inaugural Director of Global Health Advocacy, Policy, and Communications at the Gates Foundation, where she led major global health and development initiatives.

-Murabit is credited for mobilizing billions of dollars for global health and development initiatives, including creating For Mama (now Every Pregnancy) and the Beginnings Fund, driving numerous global policies for equitable access and systemic change through high-level leadership roles.
+At the Gates Foundation, Murabit led a global policy, program advocacy and resource mobilization portfolio, accountable for mobilizing billions of dollars for global health and development.
+She incepted the Beginnings Fund, a $600 million collaborative for maternal and child health.

-Her 2015 TED Talk, "What My Religion Really Says About Women," has been viewed over nine million times and was selected as the TED Talk of the Day and The New York Times listed it among "Four Moving TED Talks You Should Watch Right Now" and it was named one of '12 TED Talks That Define the Future of Feminism.'
+Her 2015 TED Talk, “What My Religion Really Says About Women,” has been viewed over nine million times.
+It was featured by The New York Times, TED and others.

-Murabit was awarded the Canadian Meritorious Service Cross, named to the TIME100, is a James Joyce Awardee, a World Economic Forum Young Global Leader, a BBC Top 100 honoree, a two-time Nobel Peace Prize nominee, and a Forbes 30 Under 30 leader.
-Her leadership has been acknowledged by The Lancet, World Economic Forum, CNN, the Canadian government, and Harvard Law.
+Murabit was awarded the Canadian Meritorious Service Cross, named to the TIME100 in 2024, and is a World Economic Forum Young Global Leader.

 Early life and education

 Murabit was born and raised in Saskatoon, Saskatchewan, Canada, as the sixth of eleven children.
-Her parents played a key role in shaping her perspective on leadership and gender equality.
 She has stated that she initially had no plans to advocate for inclusive security or women's rights.

-After completing high school at age fifteen, she moved with family members to Zawiya, Libya, in 2005.
+After completing high school at age 15, she moved with family members to Zawiya, Libya, in 2005.
 She studied at the College of Medicine at Al Zawiya University in Libya from 2006 to 2013 and worked at Zawiya Teaching Hospital and various makeshift clinics during the 2011 Libyan War.
 When the war began, her father became involved almost immediately with the rebels, providing medical care for rebel soldiers, appearing in SkyNews footage with Alex Crawford under the name "Dr. M" creating insecurity for her family.

 Murabit received her Doctor of Medicine from Zawia University in 2013 and her master's in International Strategy and Diplomacy with distinction from the London School of Economics in 2016 with research focused on inclusive security, crisis response, and securitization.
-In 2020, Murabit was named a Radcliffe Fellow at Harvard University’s Radcliffe Institute for Advanced Study, where she focused on inclusive peacebuilding, community-led response, and global security frameworks.
+In 2020, Murabit was named a Radcliffe Fellow at Harvard University's Radcliffe Institute for Advanced Study, where she focused on inclusive peacebuilding, community-led response, and global security frameworks.